 If you require an Non Disclosure Agreement when submitting your innovation you can either:

 1. Fill in all of the fields but leave out any confidential information or information that you are not comfortable sharing, or

 2. Only fill in step 1 of adding your innovation (title, short description, primary sector and an image).

-Once you have done this, tick the NDA box at the end of the application process.
-This will send a notification to our client who will then be responsible for signing and coordinating an NDA with you.
+Once you have done this, tick the Non Disclosure Agreement box at the end of the application process.
+This will send a notification to our client who will then be responsible for signing and coordinating an Non Disclosure Agreement with you.

-Please be aware that our clients are under no obligation to follow through with the NDA process unless they have an interest in your innovation and wish to learn more.
+Please be aware that our clients are under no obligation to follow through with the Non Disclosure Agreement process unless they have a vested interest in your innovation and wish to learn more.